Notchaway Baptist Church and Cemetery

 Baker County's economy continued to heavily focus on agriculture even after the Civil War, with a shift towards small-scale farming by independent farmers.
 Today, the county's economy remains largely agricultural, with crops such as peanuts, soybeans, and corn being grown.
 The county also boasts natural resources, including timber and livestock.
 Baker County continues to preserve its history through museums and historic sites, providing visitors with a glimpse into the past and the rich heritage of the area.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Baker County, Georgia.
+This timeline provides a condensed summary of the historical journey of Baker County, Georgia.